tkucic/modbusXml/README.md

 ![alt text][screen]

-These programs use pyModbus package to implement a Modbus TCP client class, GUI for that client and a server.
+These programs use pyModbus package to implement a Modbus client class, GUI for that client and a server.
 Configuration of client and the server can be done from the register and device configuration xml.
 The user of the program just needs to modify the xml file and run the server and GUI.

 ## Problem that is being solved

 In R&D we often need to develop interfaces for our devices and controllers.
 If we are integrating existing devices into our control system we also need to communicate with those devices.
-Often, Modbus TCP/IP gets chosen to be the working interface for its reliability and overall experience of the service engineers and developers.
-Modbus TCP/IP is built on ethernet packets which means we do not necesserally need a PLC or an embedded device to acomplish this interface.
+Often, Modbus gets chosen to be the working interface for its reliability and overall experience of the service engineers and developers.
+Modbus is also quite a defined interface which means we do not necessarilly need a PLC or an embedded device to acomplish this interface.
 We can use our regular laptops and PCs.
-With the power of Python and PyModbus library we can run a Modbus TCP client and/or a server independent on what OS we are running.
+With the power of Python and PyModbus library we can run a Modbus client and/or a server independent on what OS we are running.
 Python runs on Windows, MacOS and Linux and this program was even tested on a Raspbian running on Raspberry PI 3B+.

-In Modbus TCP we have client(master)/server(slave) architecture which means we need two computers running either a client or a server.
+In Modbus, we have a client(master)/server(slave) architecture which means we need two computers running either a client or a server.
 Some of the example configurations that we can test with this program are described in the headings below.

 Usually to implement a modbus interface we need a mapping file.
-This mapping file can come in many formats but what it is containing is simple.
-What registers are avaialable and what is the location of that mapping in the register.
+This mapping file can come in many formats but its contents are simple.
+Registers thatare available and their location in the modbus memory address.
 This program is using XML technology to standardize these various formats.
 As a user of this program you are required to build that XML file from the modbus interface list.

 ### PLC running a client - local PC/Laptop/Raspberry running a server